zacx-z/Lustre/README.md

 In this equation the current clock of `s` depends on itself as well.
 But we have more clues: because the clock `1 when b` is on `b`, so the clock of s is deduced to be on `b`.
 We have a clock deduction here.

-#### Conclusion
+#### Solution

 We need a clock deduction on the time operators, and if the clock can't be deduced, it will be set as basic clock as default.

 ### List Evaluations

-Lustre support assigning multiple variables at one time, like this:
+We would like our lustre interpreter to support assigning multiple variables at one time like this:
 ```lustre
 (a, b) = (1 -> pre b + 1, a)
 ```
-TODO
+Intuitively, we would evaluate a list expression at one time.
+However, the list expression above depends on the left side.
+So list expressions can't be evaluated at one time.

+#### Solution 1

+Every time evaluating a expression, since it may yield a list, we need a number to select which element of the expression in order to assign it to the corresponding element in the left.

+#### Solution 2

+Precompiling expressions and splitting them into single assignments.